KL-Yang/seagate_central_linux/README.md

 # seagate_centeral_linux

 The following two files are patch for OpenWRT 15.05's cns3xxx

 1. 901_seagate_central_ethernet_smp.patch

 2. config_seagate_smp

 Both ethernet and SMP are working fine, can boot into debian Jessie and compile the kernel itself locally with -j2

-The rest files are mainline linux patch for Seagate Central NAS 4.x (linux-4.2.y)
+The rest files are mainline linux patch for Seagate Central NAS 4.x (linux-4.2.y), to be cleanup into another branch.

 see: http://forum.doozan.com/read.php?2,22114
 the config_seagate_good0 after apply patch is a basic configuration for Debian Jessie.